Oahu Revealed – Resort Reviews

 Hyatt Regency Waikiki

-The Hyatt Regency Waikiki is one of the bigger resorts.
+The Hyatt Regency is one of the bigger Waikiki resorts.
 It consists of two towers surrounding a huge, open atrium with gobs of shops and a three-story man-made waterfall that makes for an impressive lobby.
-Hyatt Regency Waikiki's 10,000-sq.-ft.
-Na Ho‘ola Spa has...
+Their 10,000-sq.-ft.
+Na Ho‘ola Spa has some breathtaking...